-- > Secretariat of the Cabinet of Ministers of Ukraine; - ➤ Committee of the Verkhovna Rada of Ukraine on Environmental Policy, Nature Resources Utilization and Elimination of the Consequences of Chornobyl Catastrophe; - ➤ National Security and Defense Council of Ukraine; - ➤ Ministry of Agrarian Policy and Food of Ukraine; - ➤ Ministry of Economic Development and Trade of Ukraine; - ➤ Ministry of Energy and Coal Industry of Ukraine; - ➤ Ministry of Foreign Affairs of Ukraine; - ➤ Ministry of Infrastructure of Ukraine; - ➤ Ministry of Education and Science of Ukraine; - ➤ Ministry of Regional Development, Construction, and Communal Living of Ukraine; - ➤ Ministry of Finance of Ukraine; - ➤ National Academy of Sciences of Ukraine; - ➤ State Water Resources Agency of Ukraine; - > State Agency on Energy Efficiency and Energy Saving of Ukraine; - ➤ State Service of Geodesy, Cartography and Cadastre in Ukraine; - > State Forest Resources Agency of Ukraine; - > State Statistics Service of Ukraine: - > State Emergency Service of Ukraine; - ➤ Ukrainian Hydrometeorological Institute, National Academy of Sciences and State Emergency Service of Ukraine; - ➤ Public Organization "Bureau of complex analysis and forecasts "BIAF"; - ➤ Institute of General Energy, National Academy of Sciences of Ukraine; - > State Enterprise "GosavtotransNIIproekt"; - ➤ State Enterprise "Ukrainian Research & Technology Center of Metallurgy Industry "Energostal" (SE "UkrRTC "Energostal"); - > State Enterprise "Cherkassy State Research Institute for technical and economic information in chemical industry"; - ➤ Institute of Animal Science of National Academy of Agrarian Sciences of Ukraine; - ➤ Institute of Coal Energy Technologies of NAS of Ukraine; - ➤ Institute for Energy Saving and Energy Management NTUU "KPI", Department of environmental engineering; - ➤ National Scientific Center "Institute of Agriculture NAS of Ukraine"; - ➤ State Institution "Scientific Centre for Aerospace Research of the Earth Institute of Geological Science National Academy of Sciences of Ukraine"; - ➤ Odessa State Environmental University; - ➤ Ukrainian Order "Badge of Honor" Research Institute of Forestry and agroforestry im.
+- > Secretariat of the Cabinet of Ministers of Ukraine; - ➤ Committee of the Verkhovna Rada of Ukraine on Environmental Policy, Nature Resources Utilization and Elimination of the Consequences of Chornobyl Catastrophe; - ➤ National Security and Defense Council of Ukraine; - ➤ Ministry of Agrarian Policy and Food of Ukraine; - ➤ Ministry of Economic Development and Trade of Ukraine; - ➤ Ministry of Energy and Coal Industry of Ukraine; - ➤ Ministry of Foreign Affairs of Ukraine; - ➤ Ministry of Infrastructure of Ukraine; - ➤ Ministry of Education and Science of Ukraine; - ➤ Ministry of Regional Development, Construction and Housing and Communal Services of Ukraine; - ➤ Ministry of Finance of Ukraine; - ➤ National Academy of Sciences of Ukraine; - > State Water Resources Agency of Ukraine; - ➤ State Agency on Energy Efficiency and Energy Saving of Ukraine; - ➤ Ukraine State Service of Geodesy, Cartography and Cadastre; - > State Forest Resources Agency of Ukraine; - > State Statistics Service of Ukraine; - > State Emergency Service of Ukraine; - ➤ Ukrainian Hydrometeorological Institute of National Academy of Sciences and State Emergency Service of Ukraine; - ➤ Public Organization "Bureau of complex analysis and forecasts "BIAF"; - ➤ Institute of Agroecology and Environmental Management of NAASU; - ➤ Institute of General Energy of National Academy of Sciences of Ukraine; - ➤ State Entreprise "The State Road Transport Research Institute" (SRTRI) of Ministry of Infrastructure of Ukraine; - ➤ State Enterprise "Ukrainian Research & Technology Center of Metallurgy Industry "Energostal" (SE "UkrRTC "Energostal"); - ➤ State Enterprise "Cherkassy State Research Institute for technical and economic information in chemical industry"; - ➤ Institute of Animal Science of NAASU; - ➤ Coal Energy Technology Institute of NASU; - ➤ National Scientific Centre "Institute of Agriculture of the National Academy of Agrarian Sciences of Ukraine"; - ➤ State Institution "Scientific Centre for Aerospace Research of the Earth Institute of Geological Science National Academy of Sciences of Ukraine"; - ➤ Odessa State Environmental University; - ➤ Ukrainian Order "Badge of Honor" Research Institute of Forestry and agroforestry im.
 H.M.
-Vysotskoho; - ➤ National Academy of Agrarian Sciences of Ukraine; - Scientific Engineering Centre "Biomass".
+Vysotskoho; - ➤ National Academy of Agrarian Sciences of Ukraine;

+Scientific Engineering Centre "Biomass".